Teksta versija

 13) to provide the information at the disposal thereof to the accounting authority for the preparation of the payment application and closure of accounts and to approve that the expenditures to be included in the closure of accounts are eligible in accordance with Article 72(1)(b) of Regulation No 2021/1060;

-14) to develop the management declaration in accordance with Article 72(1)(b) of Regulation No 2021/1060 according to the competence thereof;
+14) to develop the management declaration in accordance with Article 72(1)(b) of Regulation No 2021/1060 within the limits of its competence;

 15) to perform the functions referred to in Article 42(1), Article 43(1), Article 69(10) and (11), and Article 72(1)(c) of Regulation No 2021/1060;